arc-language/parser/README.md

 func (s *BaseArcParserListener) ExitMapLiteral(ctx *MapLiteralContext)
     ExitMapLiteral is called when production mapLiteral is exited.

-func (s *BaseArcParserListener) ExitMapLiteralExpr(ctx *MapLiteralExprContext)
-    ExitMapLiteralExpr is called when production MapLiteralExpr is exited.

 func (s *BaseArcParserListener) ExitMapType(ctx *MapTypeContext)
-    ExitMapType is called when production MapType is exited.
+    ExitMapType is called when production mapType is exited.

+func (s *BaseArcParserListener) ExitMultiplicativeExpression(ctx *MultiplicativeExpressionContext)
+    ExitMultiplicativeExpression is called when production
+    multiplicativeExpression is exited.

-func (s *BaseArcParserListener) ExitMulDivModExpr(ctx *MulDivModExprContext)
+func (s *BaseArcParserListener) ExitNamespaceDecl(ctx *NamespaceDeclContext)
-    ExitMulDivModExpr is called when production MulDivModExpr is exited.
+    ExitNamespaceDecl is called when production namespaceDecl is exited.

 func (s *BaseArcParserListener) ExitParameter(ctx *ParameterContext)
     ExitParameter is called when production parameter is exited.